Shiba nukkuu olohuoneen matolla

 Is the dog conscious?

-Should one be concerned about sleep functions?
+Should one be concerned about sleep behaviors?

-The Lapinkoira peeks out from under the owner's blanket
+Lapinkoira peeks out from under the owner's blanket

 When should you be concerned about a dog's sleep?